 Thanks to my friend Mark, who has a eye for amazing podcasts, for this documentary.
 Sammy “The Bull” Garavano was one of the most feared mob bosses in history, and this talk he has with Patrick Bet-David of Valutainment is two hours of thoughts on criminality, sociology, modern politics and what he has in store for the future.
 It’s a tour-de-force of brutal common sense.

 “Philip K. Dick and the Fake Humans” is a compelling essay by Henry Farrell published today in The Boston Review.
 From the essay: This is not the dystopia we were promised.
-We are not learning to love Big Brother, who lives, if he lives at all, on a cluster of server farms, cooled by environmentally […]
+We are not learning to love Big Brother, who lives, if he lives at all, on a cluster of server farms, cooled by environmentally friendly technologies. […]

 All due credit and respect goes to my dear brother Paolo Merolla, who pointed me to this article from Radio Free Europe/Radio Liberty.
 Afghanistan has a magnificent music tradition, and though the place is still a hotbed of Satanic Taliban butchery, people have decided to revive their culture piece by piece.